ghjulia01/Harvard-MovieLens-Project/README.md

 Final-project.pdf -> Project report in .pdf format

-RScript -> R-Script that generates the data analysis
+Final-project.R -> R-Script that generates the data analysis